Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 When all else fails, there is one last option for those intent on misrepresenting the state of the organization: introduce new metrics.
 If the metrics in use are likely to produce an uncomfortable representation of the process in question, perhaps a different set of metrics might make a more favorable impression.
 Naturally, the new metrics must be accompanied by a justification of the claim that they produce a more accurate view of the process status.
 The justification can be the most difficult piece of the exercise.
-First in this series Go to top Top Next issue: Fear/Anxiety Bias: I Next Issue
+The McNamara Fallacy First issue in this series Go to top Top Next issue: Fear/Anxiety Bias: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!